ARMmbed/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 - Take `_mutex`.
 - Call `_underlying_kv` `get` API with `metadata` size into a `metadata` local structure.
 - If failure:
-	- If rollback protection flag set:
+	- If rollback protection or write once flag set:
 		- Call `_rbp_kv` `get` API on a local `rbp_cmac` variable, key is `key`, size 16.
 		- If no error, return "RBP authentication" error.
 	- Return "Key not found error".
-- If authentication flag set:
 - Derive a key from device key and `key`.
 - Allocate and initialize `auth_handle` CMAC calculation local handle with derived key.
 - Using `auth_handle` handle, calculate CMAC on `key` and `metadata`.
 - If encrypt flag set:
 	- Derive a key from device key and `key`.
 	- Allocate and initialize a local `enc_handle` AES-CTR local handle with derived key and `iv` field.